cyclus/cyclus.github.com/source/cep/cep31.rst

     DoDecom();
     DoLookAhead();

-The cardinal phase suite will maintain its current ordering for the reasons described in ---.
+The cardinal phase suite will maintain its current ordering for the reasons described in CEP 20.
 Each of the 6 phases will be checked during each event (as opposed to each time step) but the phase will only be triggered and completed if it has participants registered.
 Only the newly introduced ``DoLookAhead()`` that checks each agents ``EventRequest()`` will be executed for all agents each event.

 The simulation will be terminated fully when ``DoLookAhead()`` registers no new events and the simulation has completed the last event registered.